How Do Timeshare Points Work?

 So, “how many points do I need?”
 One thing to remember is that the amount of points you need to buy depends on the brand and where you want to travel.
 Each timeshare brand has its very own point system and rules.
 Additionally, each brand values points differently.

 For example, Disney Vacation Club (aka DVC) offers members a stay starting at around 30 points a night.
-So, if you were to buy 300 DVC points, you could then stay at a DVC resort for about 10 nights total either consecutively or throughout the year.
+So, if you were to buy 300 DVC points, you could then stay at a DVC resort for about 10 nights total, either consecutively or throughout the year.
 However, as with DVC and other brands, different resorts cost different amounts of points based on popularity, availability, location, and more.

 If you were to buy into Hilton Grand Vacations Club with 7,000 timeshare points, a week at certain HGVC resorts would cost 5,800 points.
-So even though it seems like a lot more points than DVC, you would still be getting a week’s worth of vacation.
+So even though it seems like a lot more points than DVC, you would still be getting a week’s worth of points value of vacation.
 Keep in mind, these are just example scenarios and are subject to the brand’s discretion.

 Timeshare Weeks Vs. Points

 With a points-based system, owners are able to book vacations in advance.
-However, if you desire to stay at a popular resort during Spring Break, you might have difficulty.
+However, if you desire to stay at a popular location during Spring Break, you might have difficulty.
 You are competing with every other owner who is also trying to book a vacation at that resort at that time.
 If you are able to be flexible with when and where you vacation, then timeshare points can definitely work for you!

 How To Use Timeshare Resale Points

 In general, timeshare points bought on the resale market are used the same way as points purchased directly from the brand.
 Once you buy your timeshare points, you can use them to book vacations with the developer.
 There are certain restrictions that apply to points bought on the resale market, so it’s important to check how buying resale will affect your membership.
-For example, Hilton Grand Vacations points bought resale will not contribute to achieving HGV’s Elite Status tier.
+For example, Hilton Grand Vacations resales will not contribute to achieving HGV’s Elite Status tier.

-Buying points resale is also helpful for current timeshare owners.
-Adding points is a great way to improve your experience as a timeshare owner!
+Buying points for resale is also helpful for current timeshare owners.
+Adding more points is a great way to improve your experience as a timeshare owner!
 You can use extra points to add days to your vacation, travel to a more popular resort, or even upgrade your accommodation size.

 Buy Timeshare Resale

 Whether you’re new to timeshare ownership or have been looking for a way to improve your current ownership, we’re here to help!
 If you’re ready to buy timeshare points, we recommend talking to one of our timeshare representatives.
 We can help you find the perfect timeshare brand for you and help you determine how many points would work best for your family!
+If you have any questions, please give us a call at 1-800-610-2734 or email us at [email protected].
+We’re always happy to help!

 Join The Discussion